jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 -   `socks5.user`
 -   `socksServerAddress`

-**Note**: for any other rule results to be applied, the rule result `firewallAction` with the value of `ALLOW` must be present.
+**Note**: for any other rule actions to be applied, the rule action `firewallAction` with the value of `ALLOW` must be present.

-You can also specify the logging action to take if the rule result `firewallAction` is applied by adding the following rule result:
+You can also specify the logging action to take if the rule action `firewallAction` is applied by adding the following rule action:

 -   `firewallActionLogAction`

-The rule result `firewallActionLogAction` is optional.
+The rule action `firewallActionLogAction` is optional.

 API example: